 Results presented in this report are developed using the actuarial assumptions and methods disclosed in this report.
 Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; and changes in plan provisions or applicable law.
 This report does not include a robust assessment of the risks of future experience not meeting the actuarial assumptions.
 Additional assessment of risks was outside the scope of this assignment.
 We encourage a review and assessment of the investment and other significant risks that may have a material effect on the plan's financial condition.

-There were no changes to the actuarial assumptions and methods during the past year.
 The current actuarial assumptions and methods are outlined in the Appendix titled Summary of Actuarial Assumptions and Methods.

 Funding Adequacy